smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 For example, to see if there is a passage between cell 2 and 5, look at the value of walls[n + 2].

 As a variation, we could keep two vectors: one for the horizontal walls and one for the vertical walls.
-This allows for slightly faster lookup for the horizontal walls.
+This allows for slightly faster lookup for the horizontal walls because you don't need to perform an addition.
-However, in practice it is convenient for the entire wall configuration to be contained in a single vector so that's what I will do.
+However, in practice it is convenient for the entire wall configuration to be contained in a single vector.

-I like this "Vector or Edges" representation best because it is efficient, easy to understand, and simple to code.
+Of the options considered, I like this "Vector of Edges" representation best because it is efficient, easy to understand, and simple to code.

-## Sample Implementation
+## Sample Implementation of "Vector of Edges"

-Here is a sample implementation in C++.
+Here is a sample implementation of the "Vector of Edges" design in C++.
 I have omitted the details of creating the wall configuration and printing the maze.
-We can visit those template function implementations later.
+We can visit those template function implementations later, but if you want to see the source code for those right now, you can visit .

 I recognize that the std::vector<bool> specialization has some peculiarities, but for our purposes it is fine.
 I considered std::bitset but I want to configure the size of mazes at runtime.